fedora-copr/copr/doc/webhook_hacking.rst

 COPR auto-rebuilds with custom Git repositories
 ===============================================

-Even if your Git repository is not hosted on Gitlab, Github, or Pagure, you can still have continuous integration with COPR.
+Even if your Git repository is not hosted on Gitlab, Github, Bitbucket or Pagure, you can still have continuous integration with COPR.
 That is, you can launch auto-rebuilds on push events.
 It just requires a bit more work and access to the server where the repository is hosted.

 In your bare Git repository on the server, place the following code into yourrepo.git/hooks/post-receive (the file should be executable)::